Rights & Dignity

 Protecting rights, challenging ageism, and promoting dignity at every stage of life.

-Human rights and the elimination of ageism are at the heart of the IFA’s work.
-With foundations in civil society and general consultative status with the United Nations, the IFA advances the rights of current and future generations of older people through joint advocacy, formal submissions, and high-level engagement with governments and the United Nations.
+Human rights and the elimination of ageism are central to the work of the International Federation on Ageing (IFA).
+Rooted in civil society and holding general consultative status with the United Nations, the IFA advances the rights of current and future generations of older people through coordinated advocacy, formal submissions, and high-level engagement with governments and UN bodies.

-The IFA champions a robust legal framework to protect the rights of older people and works to ensure their meaningful inclusion across all human rights agendas.
-This includes promoting the right to decent work and social protection, strengthening the protection of older women’s rights, promoting accessible housing and inclusive communities, and advancing the delivery of person-centred, rights-based care.
-IFA also promotes intergenerational solidarity as a mechanism to combat ageism and build inclusive societies.
+IFA continues to champion strong legal and policy frameworks that safeguard the rights of older people and ensure their meaningful inclusion across all human rights agendas.
+This includes advancing the right to decent work and social protection, strengthening protections for older women, promoting accessible housing and inclusive communities, and supporting the delivery of person-centred, rights-based care.
+The IFA also promotes intergenerational solidarity as a key strategy to combat ageism and build more inclusive societies.

 Explore all IFA publications, tools, and learning resources.